-- " For the Counterparty Risk Assessment, our LGF analysis indicates a low loss-given-failure, leading us to position its Preliminary Rating Assessment at aa3(cr), one notch above the a1 Adjusted BCA. - " For the Counterparty Risk Ratings, our LGF analysis indicates a moderate loss-given-failure, leading us to position their Preliminary Rating Assessments at a1, in line with the a1 Adjusted BCA.
+- " For deposits, our LGF analysis indicates a very low loss-given-failure, leading us to position their Preliminary Rating Assessments at aa2, two notches above the a1 Adjusted BCA. - " For the Counterparty Risk Ratings, our LGF analysis indicates a moderate loss-given-failure, leading us to position their Preliminary Rating Assessments at a1, in line with the a1 Adjusted BCA.